-- We urge members of Congress to support and cosponsor the Civics Secures Democracy Act, expected to be reintroduced in the House and Senate, which would invest in K-12 civic education and American history. - Encourage all school districts, schools, and teachers to take full advantage of museums' unique human and material resources to educate and inspire students, which was especially critical during the COVID-19 pandemic. - Fully implement the "well-rounded education" provisions in the Every Student Succeeds Act which include the many subject areas in which museums help teach the curricula. - Support funding for federal education programs in which museums currently participate, including 21st Century Community Learning Centers, Assistance for Arts Education, American History and Civics, and the Magnet Schools Assistance Program. - Support efforts to promote school-museum partnerships, including museum schools.
+- We urge members of Congress to support and cosponsor the Civics Secures Democracy (CSD) Act (S. 4384/H.R.1814), which would create grants for states and districts to support and expand access to U.S. history and civics to meet the needs of today's students and our constitutional democracy. - Encourage all school districts, schools, and teachers to take full advantage of museums' unique human and material resources to educate and inspire students, which significantly expanded during the COVID-19 pandemic. - Fully implement the "well-rounded education" provisions in the Every Student Succeeds Act, which include the many subject areas in which museums help teach the curricula. - Support funding for federal education programs in which museums currently participate, including 21st Century Community Learning Centers, Assistance for Arts Education, American History and Civics, and the Magnet Schools Assistance Program. - Support efforts to promote school-museum partnerships, including museum schools.